Artificial Intelligence

 The problem: A professional services firm receives hundreds of documents daily – contracts, invoices, correspondence, regulatory filings – across email, post (scanned), and client portals.
 Manual classification and routing consumes significant administrative effort and introduces delays.

-The agent solution: A document processing agent receives each document, extracts key metadata (document type, client, date, amounts, deadlines), classifies it against the firm’s taxonomy, and routes it to the correct team and workflow.
+The agent solution: A document processing agent receives each document, extracts key metadata (document type, client, date, amounts, deadlines), uses artificial intelligence to analyze data extracted from the documents, classifies it against the firm’s taxonomy, and routes it to the correct team and workflow.
 For standard document types, this operates autonomously (Tier 1).
 For ambiguous documents, the agent presents its classification with confidence scores and requests human confirmation (Tier 2).

 The result: Processing time reduced from hours to minutes.
 Classification accuracy exceeding 95% for standard document types.
 Administrative staff redirected to higher-value work.